evalstate/mcp-hfspace/README.md

 It is recommended to override this and set a Working Directory for handling the upload and download of images and other file-based content.
 Specify either the `--work-dir=/your_directory` argument or `MCP_HF_WORK_DIR` environment variable.

-An example configuration for using a modern image generator, vision model and text to speech is below with a working directory set is below:
+An example configuration for using a modern image generator, vision model and text to speech, with a working directory set is below:

 ```json
     "mcp-hfspace": {